Arm#

 unit |

-Selects the unit for the position value:
+The unit used for the position value: mm (millimeters) or inches. |

 when started

-[Display the current y-position while the 6-Axis Arm moves.]
+[Display the current y-position while Arm1 moves.]

 move [Arm1 v] to position x:(-100) y:(200) z:(100) [mm v] ◀ and don't wait